edoardottt/cariddi/README.md

      Maximum depth level the crawler will follow from the initial target URL.
   -i string
      Ignore the URL containing at least one of the elements of this array.
+   -ie value
+      Comma-separated list of extensions to ignore while scanning.
   -info
      Hunt for useful informations in websites.
   -intensive